k1mb3rlyie/k1mb3rlyie/README.md

 - 📝 I studied Computer Science at the Air Force Institute of Technology Kaduna, Nigeria

-- 🌱 I’m currently learning **JavaScript, Roblox, Data Viz, and Power BI**, I am very passionate about learning new things and new languages
+- 🌱 I’m currently learning **JavaScript, Roblox Studio, Data Viz, and Power BI**, I am very passionate about learning new things and new languages

+- ✅ I'm interested in ***data structures and algorithm development, data management, and web development***

 - 💖 My hobbies include **Reading, listening to music, writing, singing, eating, sleeping, exploring, yapping, and learning new things**